How Much Should A Beginner Lash Tech Charge? – Let’s Play With Numbers!

 It is appropriate to charge less for your services as a novice lashing artist than you would for one with more expertise.
 Don’t forget to consider the lash technician’s level of education and experience.
 To draw in new customers while still enhancing your skills, think about providing introductory or reduced prices.

 Comparatively speaking, novice technicians can take longer to finish service on eyelashes.
-The extra time needed for application should be discussed since it affects cost.
+The extra time needed for application should be discussed since it affects costs.
 On the other hand, you can think about adjusting your charges as newcomers are more experienced, and especially quicken their pace.

 2. Volume Of Work

 Although novice lash technicians might not have the same amount of skill as more seasoned ones, it’s still crucial to make sure that their work meets a particular standard of quality.
-Price appropriately, minding the levels of expertise, and the time and effort required to produce the desired results for customers.
+Price appropriately, considering the levels of expertise, and the time and effort required to produce the desired results for customers.

 3. Ongoing Training